 For example, it will identify a silence in the signal and, knowing something is about to come, try to normalize dynamic range and enhance important details when it comes.
 Our demo involved a short clip of an American football game, and the mode seemed to boost the atmospheric stadium noise while keeping the commentators clear above it.

 Samsung could also be among the first brands to market with an 8K TV.
 That’s 7680 x 4320 pixels.
 Do we need them all?
 Not really; there isn’t any 8K content.

-But Samsung says its 8K TVs will have an intelligent upscaling algorithm that can upscale 4K, Full HD and even SD content to 8K, improving detail and depth while reducing noise and jag.
+But, Samsung says its 8K TVs will have an intelligent upscaling algorithm that can upscale 4K, Full HD and even SD content to “quality nearly the equivalent of 8K resolution”, improving detail and depth while reducing noise and jag.

-Unlike conventional sets that use low pass filters for smoothing, Samsung’s AI upscaler processing can cleverly learn (and store in its database) what processing tools to use depending on the content type.
+Unlike conventional sets that use filters for smoothing, and detail enhancement and restoration processing for greater perceived detail, Samsung’s 8K AI upscaler technology is based on ‘machine learning’ and can cleverly learn (and store in its database) what processing tools to use depending on the content type.

 While the limited 8K animation displayed at Samsung’s CES event certainly set the benchmark in terms of detail, the (equally limited) upscaled Full HD and 4K pictures looked quite remarkable.
 After all, it was some time before even 4K sets could pass off SD convincingly.

 So when will we see this tech become a reality?
 Samsung plans to apply AI technology to its 8K QLED TVs, which are due to launch in Korea and the US in the second half of 2018.

 Perhaps the most interesting thing on Samsung’s roadmap is its venture into MicroLED, which is a self-emitting display (like OLED), comprised of quantum dots atop self-emissive diodes, with micro pixels and micro (less than 1mm) pixel spacing.